vidyagames998/vidyagames998.github.io/eldenring/index.md

 If we go back to the Sofra River (South of the third church of marika in East Limgrave and down the elevator).
 We can light the 8 statues and fight a giant deer boss (optional) and make your way to the dragon kin soldier face down in the water from a portal.
 With a +9 on the horse he's not so bad, but he can and will easily one shot kill you.

-Eventually if we come back here after Radahan we can take a teleportation casket and make our way to a extremely tough double gargoyle fight (even at +9 lvl 60).
-We could also walk through and spend our stonesword keys to unlock a lift to caelid, but it's a waste since we've already been there.
+Eventually if we come back here after Radahn we can take a teleportation casket and make our way to a extremely tough double gargoyle fight (even at +9 lvl 60).
+We could also walk through and spend our stonesword keys to unlock a lift to caelid and get an item that helps us carry more weight, but it's a waste this early as the fights are kind of tough.

-From here there's not really much we can do without killing Radahn or progressing the harder IMO capital city bosses.
+What we can do down here is pretty exhausted until we kill Radahn and it's not worth trying to kill the double gargoyle.

 ## Radahn Fight